 In my closet, I try to keep all heels together, all flats together, all sandals together, all boots together, etc.

-My shoe collection is fairly small, but if you have a lot of shoes, you could even arrange them by color within the different shoe types for a streamlined look.
+My shoe collection is fairly small, but if you have a lot of shoes, you could even arrange them by color within the different shoe types for a pretty and streamlined look.

 (Donnie’s shoes are also arranged by type– boots on the top shelf, dress shoes next, then athletic shoes, then flip flops.)